flowersinthesand/portal/documentation/1.1-snapshot/getting-started.md

 * [Portal for Java](https://github.com/flowersinthesand/portal-java)

-The more server will be supported.
-Writing portal server is not such hard.
-One of the goals of this project from day 1 (jquery-stream) is easy to implement in server-side as simple as dealing with Ajax.
-As various transports and features are added, it gets harder than dealing with Ajax, but still quite easy comparing to other similar projects.

-Check out [server.js](https://github.com/flowersinthesand/portal/blob/master/test/server.js).
-It is a good example and tutorial to write portal server and pass the test suite.
-If you just want to try out portal, follow instructions in [README](https://github.com/flowersinthesand/portal/blob/master/README.md#test-suite).
+Or you can write your own portal server easier than expected.
+See [writing server]({{ site.baseurl }}/documentation/1.1-snapshot/writing-server/).
+If you just want to try out portal, you can use a test server written only to run test suite.
+Follow instructions in [README](https://github.com/flowersinthesand/portal/blob/master/README.md#test-suite).

-Please inform me if you write portal server passing the test suite.

 ## Play

+It's time to play.

 TODO
+Write examples